JaKooLit/Hyprland-v3/README.md

 - `pamixer` - for volume control notification.
 - `playerctl` - Keyboard hotkeys multimedia controls
 - `xorg-xwayland` - needed to run some non-wayland app especially games
 - `fonts` - required awesome fonts.
 AUR and official repo have... else most of the waybar modules wont work.
 Most of configs here I used Fantasque Sans Mono.
-I used Cascadia Code Semibold Italic on foot.
 - `pipewire` - needed pipewire pipewire-pulse pipewire-alsa
 - `xdg-user-dirs` - by default archinstall script does not install this on "minimal" profile.
 That is why I have added in script